How to Fix 503 Service Temporarily Unavailable Error in NGINX

 Based on previous step, once you have identified the requested URLs that return 503 service temporarily unavailable error, look for bugs in code or script that serve those URLs.
 Look into your version control system’s commit history for any recent modifications to the code that serves those URLs.
 This will help you identify and fix problems quickly.

-Hopefully, the above tips will help you fix 503 service temporarily unavailable error in Apache.
+Hopefully, the above tips will help you fix 503 service temporarily unavailable error in NGINX.
+But until the error is fixed, it is good to display custom error page instead of the default one.

 Ubiq makes it easy to visualize data in minutes, and monitor in real-time dashboards.
 Try it Today!